Permit duration is maximum 45 days. To find out where you can cross into the Pamirs, see border crossings of Tajikistan.

 In case you got a GBAO permit for a limited time at the embassy, you can extend it at OVIR.
 There are OVIR offices in every city in Tajikistan, some more helpful than others (Khujand, Khorog, Murghab are recommended, Dushanbe is not).
 It seems impossible to extend a GBAO permit for more than 30 days though.
 You will need to get a new permit on a new visa page.

 According to one traveller, extending is unnecessary:” I was traveling with a 7 days permit in gbao area for 15 days, there are many check points, but they only write down my Tajikistan visa number.
 I asked a few soldiers and policemen , they said they only care about visa, I even passed a checkpoint, I just handshake with the police, he didn’t want to check my passport.
 If I knew this before I will not to pay 100 som to get a ugly useless stamp to waste a whole visa page in my passports, I feel less risk traveling in gbao area without this expired permit.”

 To cover all possibilities, put the following on the form: Khorog, Murghab, Darwaz, Ishkashim, Vanj, Rushan.
 Once you are in possession of the complete GBAO permit, you can travel freely (except for Sarez and perhaps Zorkul – see below).

-For Zorkul, you can obtain the permit in Khorog and Murghab.
+Before traveling to Zorkul on the Afghan border, you need a permit.
+PECTA in Khorog can get it for you.
+The cost is 2$, it’s quick.
 In Murghab, the building is down near the hospital: your homestay provider should be able to point you to the right place.
 Alternatively ask at the tourist information office and they’ll point you in the right direction.

 To the best of our knowledge, the following embassies do offer the GBAO permit when you apply for a Tajik visa: Almaty, Ankara, Bishkek, Islamabad, Tokyo, London.
 Last we heard, no GBAO permit for now in Baku, Tashkent, Dubai, Istanbul, Moscow and Tehran.